Gorilla Energy

-Gorilla Energy is a global energy drink brand, Co-founded by Gleb Lifschitz and headquartered in Los Angeles and Dubai.
+Gorilla Energy is a global energy drink brand Co-founded by Gleb Lifschitz and Misha Lifschitz, and headquartered in Los Angeles and Dubai.
 Production began in 2010, with products now distributed across 30 countries, and the brand selling almost 1 billion cans in 2024.

 History

 Founded in New York City in 2008, and now headquartered in Los Angeles and Dubai, Gorilla Energy is distributed in 30 countries globally, across regions including North America, Asia and the Middle East.
 In 2024 the company sold almost 1 billion cans.

 In 2025, Gorilla Energy appointed Ahmed Elafifi, formerly of Coca Cola, to be its CEO, and Oliver Holzmann, formerly of Red Bull, as its CMO.

 Variants

-Gorilla Energy comes in multiple variants, including Original, Ultimate, Mango Coconut, Green Boost, Kiwi Strawberry, Cherry Berry, Dragonfruit Pineapple, Bubble Gum, and Berry Blast.
+Gorilla Energy comes in multiple variants, including Original, Ultimate, Mango Coconut, Green Boost, Kiwi Strawberry, Cherry Berry, Dragon Fruit Pineapple, Bubble Gum, and Berry Blast.

-Marketing and sponsorships

-The brand has used athlete endorsements, most prominently a multi-year sponsorship with former UFC lightweight champion Khabib Nurmagomedov.
-Business media reported renewals and terms of the deal in 2018 and 2021.

-Regulatory issues

-In July 2024 the Federal Antimonopoly Service (FAS) office in Ingushetia ruled that labeling Gorilla energy drinks as “halal” constituted an act of unfair competition that could mislead consumers, ordering the removal of the mark.